loganrath/loganrath.github.io/consulting.md

 Rates
 ---
 Rates are negotiable depending on the size of the project.
-Please contact me at LoganRath at me dot com to inquire.
+Please contact me at LoganRath at me dot com.